utopia-php/registry/README.md

 ![Total Downloads](https://img.shields.io/packagist/dt/utopia-php/registry.svg)
 [![Discord](https://img.shields.io/discord/564160730845151244?label=discord)](https://appwrite.io/discord)

-Utopia Registry library is simple and lite library for managing dependency management and lazy load initialization of PHP objects or resources.
-This library is aiming to be as simple and easy to learn and use.
+Utopia Registry library is a simple and lite library for managing dependency management and lazy load initialization of PHP objects or resources.
+This library aims to be as simple and easy to learn and use.

-Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as standalone with any other PHP project or framework.
+Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project, it is dependency free and can be used as a standalone with any other PHP project or framework.

 ## Getting Started